 Developing Your Talks

 Build a few signature presentations you can adapt for different venues.
-Topics should showcase your expertise while providing genuine value to attendees.
+Topics should demonstrate real expertise while providing genuine value to attendees.
+Practice extensively.
+Record yourself.
+Time the talk.
+Prepare for technical difficulties.
+Create takeaways that include your contact information and book links so interested audience members can find more of your work easily.

 Building Professional Relationships

-Your network influences your career trajectory significantly.
-Other writers, industry professionals, and influencers in your space can open doors you didn’t know existed.
+Your network influences career trajectory more than most writers expect.
+Other writers, industry professionals, and influencers in your space can open doors you didn’t know existed — through referrals, collaborations, and visibility in communities where readers browse.

 Connecting With Other Writers